Contract Monoclonal Antibody Production

 The purified antibody is then bottled and stored in aliquots in liquid, frozen or lyophilized form depending on the product specifications.
 A Q.C. analysis assessing the purified antibody concentration, purity, bioburden and functionality (if specified) is performed.

-Documentation and Shipment
+Section VII: Documentation and Shipment